ViBiOh/fibr/README.md

 ### Folder

-Fibr browses files of given `-data` option folder, called "root folder".
+Fibr browses files of given `-data` option folder (or S3 configuration), called "root folder".
 For security reason, it's not possible to browse parent.

 It aims to be consistent accross all existing filesystem (block storage, object storage, etc.) and thus enforces filenames in lowercase, with no space or special character.
 At start, it walks every files and reports names that breaks its policy.
 It doesn't modify existing files unless you set `-sanitizeOnStart` option.